Nike has an invite-only celebrity gym with kale juice on tap -- here's what it's like to work out there

 They're really focused on the 'personal journey' here.
 I explain that I have a wedding coming up in a little less than a year, and that I have some fitness goals I'd like to meet.

-Classes are offered at 45 Grand, including a class with New York's Tone House (reportedly the hardest workout around).
+45 Grand offers classes, including a class with New York's Tone House (reportedly the hardest workout around).
 Nike Run Club also operates out of the building.

 How do you get invited?
 You have to be an 'influencer' as Nike puts it -- or you have to be an extremely active member of the Nike Plus community.